szaretsky/anthropic-mcp/README.md

     title: "My Tool",
     read_only_hint: true
   }
-) do |args, context|
+) do |args, server_context|
   Tool::Response.new([{ type: "text", text: "OK" }])
 end
 ```

-The context parameter is the context passed into the server and can be used to pass per request information,
+The server_context parameter is the server_context passed into the server and can be used to pass per request information,
 e.g. around authentication state.

 ### Tool Annotations